leockl/helstrom-quantum-centroid-classifier/docs/user_guide.rst

 Method                    Fitted Attribute
 =======================   ============================================================================================================
-model.classes_            Gives the sorted binary classes. model.centroid_           Gives the Quantum Centroids for the two classes, with index 0 and 1 respectively. model.q_hels_obs_         Gives the Quantum Helstrom observable. model.proj_sum_           Gives the sum of the projectors of the Quantum Helstrom observable's eigenvectors, which has corresponding positive and negative eigenvalues respectively. model.hels_bound_         Gives the Helstrom bound.
+model.classes_            Gives the sorted binary classes. model.centroids_          Gives the Quantum Centroids for the two classes, with index 0 and 1 respectively. model.hels_obs_           Gives the Quantum Helstrom observable. model.proj_sums_          Gives the sum of the projectors of the Quantum Helstrom observable's eigenvectors, which has corresponding positive and negative eigenvalues respectively. model.hels_bound_         Gives the Helstrom bound.
 =======================   ============================================================================================================